[ About Jess ]

 Solo/custom show – Show Your Eemo – BLAXK gallery (2022)

 I am a UK designer toy maker, illustrator & 3D artist based in Singapore.
 I have a diverse creative background having started out initially as a conceptual photography & video artist.
 Now my main focus is [Designer Toys] and [3D] but [Illustration] continues to be the root of my practice.
-Here you can learn little more about my creative joinery.
+I’m most known for my cute creatures and exploring personal themes like mental health, diversity & identity.
+Below you can learn a little more about my creative joinery:

 Education – Photography & Video Art